 In 2020, many of these festivals may be postponed or altered.
 Be sure to check the organizer's official website for the latest updates.

-There is not one Oktoberfest in the Washington, but many!
-These German-inspired celebrations focus on food, fun, beer, games, and more.
+There is not one Oktoberfest in Washington, but many, and these German-inspired celebrations focus on food, fun, beer, games, and more.
 Sometimes they're family-friendly, other times they are 21+ only.
-Some of the most popular festivals can be found in Leavenworth, Washington's traditional Bavarian town, and Fremont, which is closer to Seattle and they usually kick off in late September.
+Some of the most popular festivals can be found in Leavenworth, Washington's traditional Bavarian town, and Fremont, which is closer to Seattle, and they usually kick off in late September.
 In Western Washington, you'll find Oktoberfest parties in Spokane and at the Washington State Fairgrounds in Puyallup.

 Spokane's Green Bluff farms and orchards host this apple harvest celebration, complete with fresh apple products like cider and baked goods, which are reason enough to come enjoy this one.
 Other festival fun includes mazes, crafts booths, kiddie train rides, a BBQ, and pumpkin picking.
 The Apple Festival fun takes place over several weekends in late September and October.

 In 2020, artists will open their studios by appointment only and social distancing will be enforced.

 Every October, Whatcom County artists and artisans open their studios to the public during two weekends for the Whatcom Artist Studio Tour.
 This makes for a great opportunity to drive down country backroads and discover new parts of Washington while getting a behind-the-scenes look at local creators' work.

 Many of these events have been canceled or will be held virtually in 2020.